 - Relationships: A continuum of service through which college and YESS staff model and promote the cultivation of permanent relationships with caring adults

-For Fiscal Year 2013/14, College of the Sequoias' YESS Program will serve approximately 35 Tulare County youth, with a focus on Employment, Education, Financial Literacy, Mental Health Wellness, and Daily Living Skills, as well as helping the youth to identify and nurture life-long connections for ongoing support once they age out of foster care.
+College of the Sequoias' YESS Program continues to provide independent living skills training to Tulare County foster youth, with a focus on Employment, Education, Financial Literacy, and Daily Living Skills, as well as helping the youth to identify and nurture life-long connections for ongoing support once they age out of foster care.
 The classes include hands-on activities that make learning fun while giving youth real-life experiences.